-If you’re new to the consulting business, your first instinct might be to choose one billing method for all clients and projects to minimize invoicing headaches.
-But consulting experts advise taking a more flexible approach to your pay rate based on the situation.
+If you’re an independent consultant and new to the field, your first instinct might be to choose one pricing model for all clients and projects to avoid headaches with invoicing.
+Consulting experts recommend a more flexible approach to your pay rate based on the situation.

 Your competitors’ rates

-Research what other consultants in your industry and area charge their clients by the hour and use that as a measure for setting your own fees.
-You can likely find some information about competitors’ consulting rates online or through your LinkedIn connections, but networking at industry events could also be worthwhile.
+Research what other consultants in your industry charge their clients by the hour and use that as a measure for setting your own fees.
+You can likely find some information about competitors’ consulting rates online or through your LinkedIn connections.
+Industry trade groups and associations within your field may offer some insight on this, along with networking at industry events.

 Your historic rates or salary

-If you’ve been in business for a while, use the consulting fees that you have charged past clients as a general guideline and perhaps modestly increase them periodically.
-If your consulting practice is relatively new, use your former salary as a general gauge of how much you should charge per hour or project.
+If you’ve been in business for a while, use the consulting fees that you have charged past clients as a general guideline, and perhaps modestly increase them periodically.
+If your consulting practice is relatively new, you can use your former salary as a general gauge of how much you should charge per hour or project.